shounaknaik/Depth-Using-Stereo/README.md

 2) Calculating Fundamental matric using **RANSAC**

     The fundamental matrix is calculated using the 8-point algorithm.
-If the F matrix estimation is good, then terms features_2 * F * features_1 should be close to 0, where features_1 and features_2 are features from image1 and image2.
+If the features_2*F*features_1 is less than a threshold, we can say that the Fundamental matrix is good.
 Using this criterion, RANSAC can be used to filter the outliers.

 3) Calculate the Essesntial Matrix
     Essential matrix is calculated using the Fundamental matrix and the intrinsic